 A listener is a student who monitors theory content only.
 This student does not participate in exams, exam reviews, or participate in clinical experiences.
 A listener fee must be paid prior to class attendance, determined according to tuition/fees policy.
 Listener status must be approved by the Faculty Organization.

 MATRICULATION

-The matriculation policy specifies the time frame for accepted students to begin and progress through the curriculum.
+The matriculation policy specifies the time frame when applicants to the nursing program must begin and progress through the curriculum.

 APPLICANT MATRICULATION